REAP Climate Center Youth Programs

 About

-REAP Climate Center Youth Programs include hands-on activities such as watering, planting, trimming, sorting seeds, spreading wood chips, habitat restoration, tree planting, turning compost, and general beautification and maintenance.
-Participants may also take part in building benches, fixing fences, creating signage, painting, building structures, installing fences and gates, solar installation, metal work and welding, fabrication, erecting sculpture, and various activities with sheep, chickens, and bees.
+REAP Climate Center Youth Programs include volunteer days, field trips, camps, after school programs, and internships where participants take part in activities such as watering, planting, trimming, sorting seeds, spreading wood chips, habitat restoration, tree planting, turning compost, building benches, fixing fences, working on signage, painting, and general beautification and maintenance.
+The program also includes building structures, installing fences and gates, solar installation, metal work and welding, fabrication, erecting sculpture, and various activities with sheep, chickens, and bees.
+Youth programs include regular volunteer days that are free and can count for youth community service hours, and all ages are welcome at volunteer days and events unless otherwise noted, with a required supervision ratio of one adult for every five kids.

 • Ages: 6–18 years old